Varying-Vagrant-Vagrants/VVV/docs/en-US/troubleshooting.md

 ### Memory Allotment

 The default memory allotment for the VVV virtual machine is 1024MB.
-If you would like to raise or lower this value to better match your system requirements, a [guide to changing memory size](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Customising-your-Vagrant's-attributes-and-parameters) is in the wiki.
+If you would like to raise or lower this value to better match your system requirements, a [you can do so with the vm_config section of `vvv-custom.yml`](vm_config.md) is in the wiki.

 ### 64bit Ubuntu and Older CPUs